 The number of profiles required varies depending on the Ride Quality Index selected.
-IRI requires one profile.
+IRI requires a file containing at least one profile.
 Other indices (HRI, MRI, and RN) require selection of a file that has both the Left and Right profiles marked.
 The section must be specified for the file or profile.
 You may also select whether or not to apply a 250mm Filter to the profile.